-Instructor: Dailey Zoonotic Diseases: Read Less [-] PB HLTH 266C Hospital Associated Infections 2 Units Terms offered: Fall 2022, Fall 2021, Fall 2020 This course will look at and evaluate the principles underlying the control of infections in hospitals, the causes of these infections, current important topics in this field and future trends.
-Students will gain an appreciation of the national and local programs involved in HAI's, their major causes, antimicrobial control, and specific agents and procedures causing HAI's.
-Hospital Associated Infections: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 1 hour of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Public Health/Graduate Grading: Letter grade.
-Instructor: Swartzberg Hospital Associated Infections: Read Less [-] PB HLTH 267B Characterization of Airborne Contaminants 4 Units Terms offered: Spring 2021, Spring 2019, Spring 2017 Principles underlying the use of air monitoring methods in industry and the environment.
+Instructor: Dailey Zoonotic Diseases: Read Less [-] PB HLTH 266C Healthcare-Associated Infections 2 Units Terms offered: Fall 2023, Fall 2022, Fall 2021 This course will examine the principles underlying the control of infections in healthcare facilities (the emphasis will be on hospitals), the causes of these infections, current important topics in this field, and future trends.
+Students will develop an understanding of the national and local programs involved in healthcare-associated infections (HAI's), the major causes of HAI's antimicrobial stewardship, specific agents and procedures causing HAI's and how to prevent HAI's.
+Healthcare-Associated Infections: Read More [+] Objectives & Outcomes Course Objectives: 1) Understand the public health impact of HAIs. - 2) Know the important causes of HAIs. - 3) Formulate a plan to address each of the causes. - 4) Address in-depth one important issue about HAIs.
+Student Learning Outcomes: At the conclusion of the course, students will understand the public health import of HAIs, why they occur, and what to do to prevent them.
+They will also appreciate how we obtain and process the data that informs our interventions.
+Rules & Requirements Repeat rules: Course may be repeated for credit without restriction.
+Hours & Format Fall and/or spring: 15 weeks - 1 hour of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Public Health/Graduate Grading: Offered for satisfactory/unsatisfactory grade only.
+Instructor: Swartzberg Healthcare-Associated Infections: Read Less [-] PB HLTH 266D Homelessness and the Public's Health 2 Units Terms offered: Spring 2023 Homelessness is an epidemic in the United States affecting more than 500,000 people each day.
+It impacts people of all races, age, and family situations, and it has enormous consequences for physical and mental health.
+There is no single cause, and no single solution.
+The focus of this course is the relationship between homelessness and health.
+We will discuss the range of causes for homelessness and how each of these is correlated to individual health, public health, public policy, and the law.
+We will explore various strategies and approaches through readings, quest lecturers, and student-led discussions.
+Homelessness and the Public's Health: Read More [+] Objectives & Outcomes Course Objectives: • Develop plans to address this important public health problem. • Understand the consequences of homelessness on an individual's health • Understand the obstacles to addressing homelessness • Understand the root causes of homelessness and various strategies to address them Student Learning Outcomes: 1) Understand the root causes of homelessness and various strategies to address them.
+2) Understand the consequences of homelessness on an individual's health.
+3) Understand the obstacles to addressing homelessness.
+4) Develop plans to address this important public health problem.
+Rules & Requirements Repeat rules: Course may be repeated for credit without restriction.
+Hours & Format Fall and/or spring: 15 weeks - 1 hour of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Public Health/Graduate Grading: Offered for satisfactory/unsatisfactory grade only.
+Instructors: Swartzberg, Davis Homelessness and the Public's Health: Read Less [-] PB HLTH 267B Characterization of Airborne Contaminants 4 Units Terms offered: Spring 2023, Spring 2021, Spring 2019 Principles underlying the use of air monitoring methods in industry and the environment.
 Topics include behavior of gases, vapors, and aerosols; mechanisms of absorption and elimination of inhaled toxicants; methods for measuring of airborne chemicals and particles.
 Characterization of Airborne Contaminants: Read More [+] Rules & Requirements Prerequisites: Graduate standing in environmental health sciences or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 3 hours of fieldwork per week Additional Details Subject/Course Level: Public Health/Graduate Grading: Letter grade.